| Title: | A Framework for Building HTTP API |

 precedence.

-Furthermore, the middleware also supports the headers If-Match
+Furthermore, the middleware also supports the headers If-Match, which

 returns the object if the hash matches (it also supports "*" to always return